-7.3.1 All dwellings must have eaves with a minimum depth of 450mm to all facades within public view.
-Eaves are required to return a minimum of 3m.
-See Section 6.3.2 for Corner Lot Treatment.
+7.3.1 All dwellings must have eaves with a minimum depth of 450 millimetres to all façades within public view.
+Eaves are required to return a minimum of 3 metres on non-corner allotments.

+See section 6.3 for Corner LotTreatment.